 Indoor mask mandate ordered across Louisiana

 BATON ROUGE, La.
-(WAFB) - Louisiana Gov. John Bel Edwards has implemented a statewide indoor mask mandate to combat the spread of COVID-19 and the delta variant of the virus.
+(WAFB/Gray News) - Louisiana Gov. John Bel Edwards has implemented a statewide indoor mask mandate to combat the spread of COVID-19 and the delta variant of the virus.

 Gov. Edwards made the declaration during a news conference Monday, Aug.
 2.